 In real-time embedded systems, the use of chip multiprocessors (CMPs) is becoming more popular due to their low power and high performance capabilities.
 As applications running on these multi-core systems are becoming more memory intensive, the shared main memory resource is turning into a significant bottleneck.
-Therefore, there is a need to bound the worst-case memory latency caused by contention among multiple cores to provide hard guarantees to real-time tasks.
-Several researchers have addressed this problem by proposing new timing analyses for contention in main memory and caches[1], [2], [3].
+Therefore, there is a need to bound the worst case memory latency caused by contention among multiple cores to provide hard guarantees to real-time tasks.
+Several researchers have addressed this problem by proposing new timing analyses for contention in main memory and caches [1], [2], [3].
 However, such analyses assume a constant time for each memory request (load or store).
 In practice, modern CMPs use Double Data Rate Dynamic RAM (DDR DRAM) as their main memory.
-The assumption of constant access time in DRAM is highly unrealistic because DRAM is a complex, stateful resource, i.e., the time required to perform one memory request is highly dependent on the history of previous and concurrent requests.
-In turn, considering the worst-case memory state for each request as required in [1], [2], [3] leads to highly pessimistic bounds.
-In contrast, in this paper we argue for a more realistic analysis that takes memory state into account.
+The assumption of constant access time in DRAM can lead to highly pessimistic bounds because DRAM is a complex, stateful resource, i.e., the time required to perform one memory request is highly dependent on the history of previous and concurrent requests.

 DRAM access time is highly variable because of two main reasons: (1) DRAM employs an internal caching mechanism where large chunks of data are first loaded into a row buffer before being read or written.
-Access time for data available in a row buffer is over one order of magnitude smaller compared to data that is not currently cached.
 (2) In addition, DRAM devices use a parallel structure; in particular, multiple operations targeting different internal buffers can be performed simultaneously.
 Due to this characteristics, developing a safe yet realistic memory latency analysis is very challenging.
 To overcome such challenges, a number of other researches have proposed the design of predictable DRAM controllers [4], [5], [6], [7].
-These controllers simplify the analysis of memory latency by statically pre-computing sequences of memory commands (called access groups).
-The key idea is that static access groups allow leveraging DRAM parallelism while avoiding analyzing dynamic state information at same time.
-Existing predictable controllers have been shown to provide tight, predictable memory latency for hard real-time tasks when applied to old DRAM standards such as DDR2 [?].
-However, as we show in our evaluation, they perform poorly in the presence of more modern DRAM devices such as DDR3.
+These controllers simplify the analysis of memory latency by statically pre-computing sequences of memory commands.
+The key idea is that static command sequences allow leveraging DRAM parallelism without the requirement to analyze dynamic state information.
+Existing predictable controllers have been shown to provide tight, predictable memory latency for hard real-time tasks when applied to older DRAM standards such as DDR2.
+However, as we show in our evaluation, they perform poorly in the presence of more modern DRAM devices such as DDR3 [8].
 The first drawback of existing predictable controllers is that they do not take advantage of the caching mechanism.
-As memory devices are getting faster, the performance of predictable controllers is greatly diminished because the difference in access time between cached and not cached data is growing.
+As memory devices are getting faster, the performance of predictable controllers is greatly diminished because the difference in access time between cached and not cached data in DRAM device is growing.
 Furthermore, as memory buses are becoming wider, the amount of data that can be transferred in each bus cycle increases.
-For this reason, the ability of existing predictable controllers to exploit DRAM access parallelism in a static manner is diminished, since they would otherwise waste a large number of bus cycles transferring large portions of data that might not be used by the task.
+For this reason, the ability of existing predictable controllers to exploit DRAM access parallelism in a static manner is diminished.